Full Form of EPS – Earnings Per Share

 #2 – Diluted EPS

-- The diluted EPS focuses on the dilutions arising out of the stock conversions and split that can affect the value of the earnings per share.
+- The diluted EPS focuses on the dilutions arising out of the stock conversions and splits that can affect the value of the earnings per share.

 - It comes into picture when there are stock options and warrants etc.

-- The determination of diluted EPS happens by accounting for warrants, convertibles, and options.
+- Determining diluted EPS happens by accounting for warrants, convertibles, and options.

 - Whenever options, warrants, and convertibles are exercised, they deduct from the basic earnings per share.

-- After the exercise of options, warrants, and convertibles, the total number of issued shares tends to appreciate, thereby reducing the overall earnings per share.
+- After exercising options, warrants, and convertibles, the total number of issued shares tends to appreciate, thereby reducing the overall earnings per share.

-- It is a key metric for that business that has a complex capital structure in place.
+- It is a key metric for a business with a complex capital structure.

 Example #1

-Let us take the example of company ABC.
+Let us take the example of the company ABC.
 During the year, the company generates a net income of $50,000,000.
-The company, as on date, has issued 5,000,000 shares.
+The company, as of date, has issued 5,000,000 shares.
 Help the management determine the earnings per share.

 Solution